‘The Fall Guy’: A Love Letter To The Stunt Industry

 Stunt performers have been a part of American history for over a hundred years, but in all that time, they’ve been under-appreciated.
 When it comes time to shine a spotlight on those who play a part in the movie-creation process, the people who tend to get recognized are actors and directors, among a few others.
 While they deserve the attention, the members of the stunt industry deserve an equal amount of appreciation.

 Stunt people are the ones who receive the physical risks in movies, putting their well-being in danger as they take on all of the most dangerous scenes of a film.
 When a character has to be lit on fire, jump from a building, or crash a car, it’s stunt doubles who achieve those feats.
-Without the stunt industry, actors would have to deal with all the risks themselves, or the movie wouldn’t have those stunts included, making for a weaker film.
+Without the stunt industry, actors would either have to deal with all the risks themselves, or the movie wouldn’t have those stunts included, making for a weaker film.

 Some moviegoers misunderstand the level of hazard associated with being a stunt performer.
 They assume that, because there are protections involved—cables, nets, body pads, or fireproof clothing—the stunts aren’t dangerous, but that assumption is incorrect.
 There have been dozens of injuries and deaths from stunts over the years.